svillalobosaliste/combiningsamples_msbbss/README.md

 3_results_marmse: This scripts produces outputs for tables 3 to 7, and Appendices B, C, and D.

-4_results_bias: This scripts produces outputs for tables 9-10 and Appendix E.
+4_results_bias: This scripts produces outputs for tables 9 to 10 and Appendix E.

 5_data_cbs: This script reproduces outputs for tables 11 and 12 using data from CBS.
 The data from CBS is in the secure environment of CBS and should be required by